axelarnetwork/axelar-examples/examples/evm/send-token/README.md

 **Note**:

-No smart contract to deploy for these examples.
+-   No smart contract to deploy for these examples.

-If running on `testnet` then ensure that `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` is funded with aUSDC.
+-   If you run this script on `testnet`, make sure that the address `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` is funded with aUSDC.

-We use `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` to deploy and test all examples.
-It's funded by default in the `local` environment when you run `start`.
-To make sure that it's funded on all five supported testnets, run `node/printBalances`.
+-   `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` is used to deploy and test all examples.
+It's funded by default in the local environment when you run start.
+To ensure that it's funded on all five supported testnets, run node/printBalances.

 ## Example